quantopian/zipline/docs/source/install.rst

 The last step will install this project from source, giving you the ability to debug zipline-trader's code.

-Installing using pip dierectly from github
+Installing using pip directly from github
 ----------------------------------------------
 You can install it with ability to debug it like this: